-One of the most popular districts with expats, apart from the city center, is Prague 2, especially the Vinohrady quarter.
+Apart from the city center, one of the most popular districts with expats is Prague 2, especially the Vinohrady quarter.
 It is directly adjacent to the center, yet greener and a lot quieter.
-There are a lot of spacious apartments in old-fashioned buildings with high, vaulted ceilings.
+There are lots of spacious apartments in old-fashioned buildings with high, vaulted ceilings.
 The area also has a huge selection of shops, restaurants, and entertainment opportunities.
-Sound perfect, right?

 Prague 5 has also become increasingly popular among expats.
 It is huddled around the metro station Anděl, south of Petřín Hill.
 Many expats choose to live here because it is both very close to the center and a green and relatively quiet neighborhood.
 Prague 5 is also home to some international schools, including the German and French schools, so is ideal for expats with families.

 Prague 3, neighboring district to the popular Vinohrady, this district includes some trendy areas popular with students and younger expats.

 Expat Families in Search of a Home

-Prague 4, 5, and 6 are the most popular districts among expats with families.
-All of them are quiet, residential areas with ample green spaces, and a good selection of family housing and international schools in the vicinity.
+Prague 4, 5, and 6 are the most popular districts for expats with families.
+All of them are quiet, residential areas with ample green spaces and a good selection of family housing and international schools in the vicinity.

 The Charms of the Prague Countryside

-One of the most popular locations is the little town of Roztoky u Prahy and the surrounding areas.
-Roztoky has around 6,000 inhabitants and is located merely ten kilometers north of Prague.
+One of the most popular locations is the little town of Roztoky u Prahy.
+It has around 6,000 inhabitants and is located merely ten kilometers north of Prague.
 Others move to towns and villages in the Berounka valley, just southwest of the capital.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.